jrl425/Wealth-Advisor-FIN377/proposal.md

     - There will be a list of outputs showing total portfolio value, tax implications, yearly withdrawal amount.
 # What it will look like
 ![Example Image](Example_Photo.jpg)
+## How We Will Do This
+The top graph with be created by creating a model or using ML to find the optimal portfolio that maximizes the utility function of the user.
+This will be done by testing portfolio allocations of all kinds.
+For example, we would test 95% QQQ and 5% Risk Free, then 94% QQQ and 6% risk free, and so on.
+This would be done for each combination of risky and risk free asset.
+There will likely be around 10 risky assets and between 1 and 3 risk free assets.
+The portfolio expected return and variance will then be calculated using weighted averages.
+Then, we will be able to calculate the user's utility since we will have their risk aversion coef., expected return and variance.
 ## Caveat
 While our team is fully committed to this project, we understand the importance of flexibility.
 If data availability or project complexity becomes a significant obstacle, we're open to considering alternative research directions.
 Our goal is to deliver valuable insights/research, and we're prepared to adjust course as needed to ensure a successful outcome of this goal.